mabehiro/open5gs-skupper/README.md

 # Introduction
 [Red Hat Service Interconnect](https://www.redhat.com/en/technologies/cloud-computing/service-interconnect) has recently announced the general availability of Red Hat Service Interconnect 1.5.
 Built upon the upstream [Skupper.io project](https://skupper.io/index.html), it enables secure communication across Kubernetes clusters with no VPNs or special firewall rules.

 [Open5GS](https://open5gs.org/) is an open-source project enabling the construction and testing of 5G Core elements.
-Notably, Open5GC now aligns with 3GPP Release-17 standards.
+Notably, Open5GC now aligns with 3GPP Release-17.

 In this blog post, I will demonstrate the deployment of Open5GC elements across two OpenShift private clusters.
 Subsequently, I will utilize a public cluster as a relay cluster via Skupper.
 This setup will emulate a scenario where two vendors can efficiently conduct interoperability testing without the need for VPNs or complex setups involving multiple organizations and network elements.